butterfly-community/oskey-firmware/README.md

 ## What can this product do?

-We are building core infrastructure connecting blockchain with physical devices.
+We are building core infrastructure connecting digital world with real world.
 Not just a hardware wallet.

 ### **Guide**